acronis/go-appkit/grpcserver/interceptor/README.md

    - Configure appropriate backlog limits and timeouts based on your service capacity
    - Monitor rate limiting metrics and adjust limits based on traffic patterns

+3. **In-Flight Limiting**:
+   - Set limits based on your server's actual processing capacity and available resources
+   - Use per-client limiting to prevent single clients from consuming all capacity
+   - Configure appropriate backlog limits to handle temporary spikes without rejecting requests
+   - Use dry run mode to test limits in production before enforcement
+   - Combine with rate limiting: rate limiting for traffic shaping, in-flight limiting for overload protection
+   - Monitor in-flight counts and adjust limits based on server performance metrics

-3. **Performance**: Use method exclusion for high-frequency health checks and metrics endpoints
+4. **Performance**: Use method exclusion for high-frequency health checks and metrics endpoints

-4. **Security**: Be careful with custom header logging to avoid logging sensitive information
+5. **Security**: Be careful with custom header logging to avoid logging sensitive information

-5. **Metrics**: Use appropriate duration buckets for your use case
+6. **Metrics**: Use appropriate duration buckets for your use case

-6. **Error Handling**: Always use the recovery interceptor to prevent panics from crashing the server
+7. **Error Handling**: Always use the recovery interceptor to prevent panics from crashing the server

-7. **Context**: Use the provided context utilities for consistent data access across interceptors
+8. **Context**: Use the provided context utilities for consistent data access across interceptors

-8. **Rate Limiting Key Selection**:
+9. **Rate Limiting Key Selection**:
    - Choose keys that provide fair distribution (e.g., client IP, user ID)
    - Avoid keys that could lead to hot spots (e.g., constant values)
    - Consider using multiple levels of rate limiting (global + per-client)